dOrgTech/Ecosystem/README.md

 - **Client Solutions**: Help others build custom integrations and solutions for their DAO needs.
 - **Custom Interfaces**: Build and maintain tools that enhance the DAO experience.

-See our [Key Scenarios](https://github.com/dOrgTech/vision/blob/master/key-scenarios.md) to learn more about what we're looking to enable.

 ## Contribute

 dOrg is owned and controlled by its contributors, not external investors.
 Our representational forms— both on and off-chain— are designed to harness our collective power while protecting each agent's autonomy.
 We aim to leverage economies of scale without sacrificing fair and reliable compensation.